-- Select the frequency for which ExtremeCloud IQ - Site Engine checks for firmware upgrades for your ZTP+ enabled devices associated with the site.
+- Select the frequency for which ExtremeCloud IQ - Site Engine checks for firmware upgrades for your devices with a Poll Type as ZTP+ associated with the site.

 - Upgrade Date

-- Select the date on which ExtremeCloud IQ - Site Engine upgrades the firmware for your ZTP+ enabled devices associated with the site when you select Scheduled for Firmware Upgrades.
+- Select the date on which ExtremeCloud IQ - Site Engine upgrades the firmware for your devices with a Poll Type as ZTP+ associated with the site when you select Scheduled for Firmware Upgrades.

 - Upgrade Time

-- Select the time at which ExtremeCloud IQ - Site Engine upgrades the firmware for your ZTP+ enabled devices associated with the site when you select Scheduled for Firmware Upgrades.
+- Select the time at which ExtremeCloud IQ - Site Engine upgrades the firmware for your devices with a Poll Type as ZTP+ associated with the site when you select Scheduled for Firmware Upgrades.

 - Upgrade UTC Offset